loicpetit/tasks-webapps/README.md

 # Docker

-Each project can be host in a Docker container using the Dockerfile.
+All web site are host in an nginx server.
+The docker file copy the source and ng conf.
+There are scripts to start/stop the container.

 # Sub projects